nickbalestra/data-structures/README.md

 Data-Structures
 ==============

-This is a project I completed as a student at Hack Reactor.
+This is a project I worked on as a student at Hack Reactor.
 This project was worked on with a pair.
-The project contains various type data-structures implemented in javascript relying on different instantiation patterns.
+The project implements in javascript the following data-structures.

 ## Data structures: